 The sound of weeping or cries of sorrow

 20Never again will one of her infants live just a few days

 or an old man die before his time.

-Indeed, no one will die before the age of a hundred,
+Indeed, no one will die before the age of one hundred;

-anyone who fails to reach the age of a hundred will be considered cursed.
+anyone who fails to reach the age of one hundred will be considered cursed.

 21They will build houses and live in them;